Pollen Counts in Los Angeles, CA

 Air Quality

-Today's air quality index is expected to be moderate with an index of 71.
-In the coming days, the air quality index is expected to improve to 52 on Tuesday, which is considered to be moderate.
+Today's air quality index is expected to be moderate with an index of 64.
+In the coming days, the air quality index is expected to worsen to 77 (considered moderate) on Thursday and then improve to 63 (moderate) on Sunday.

 Download SVG